Formats and related files

 Tax data are sometimes difficult to interpret as economic indicators, but tax outturns are among the earliest data available about the state of the economy.
 The Government has decided that it is important that this information about the economy should be available to market analysts, and the general public, as soon as possible.

 Monthly tax outturn data are published here, usually by the end of the following month, shortly after they are reported to Ministers.

-Total unconsolidated tax revenue for the three months ended September 2020 was $2,548 million (11.3%) above the 2020 Pre-Election Economic and Fiscal Update forecast and $2,552 million (11.3%) more than last year.
-GST, source deductions, corporate tax and other persons’ tax were all above forecast, while customs & excise duties were below forecast.
-The remainder of the tax types were close to forecast.
+Total unconsolidated tax revenue for the three months ended September 2021 was $2,223 million (9.1%) above the 2021 Budget Economic and Fiscal Update forecast and $1,596 million (6.4%) more than last year.
+Corporate tax, other persons tax, source deductions, and GST were above forecast, while the other tax types were close to forecast.

 The figures reported in the spreadsheets below are on an unconsolidated basis, adding to total tax, and differ from the figures reported in the monthly financial statements of the Government.
 The monthly financial statements are prepared on a consolidated basis, meaning they eliminate tax transactions between Departments, State-owned enterprises and Crown entities.
 The eliminations are included in Section III in the Monthly History spreadsheet for comparison with the figures in the financial statements of the Government.

 Next Release of Tax Outturn Data